Defective4/TrivialPacketProtocol/README.md

 - [x] 📎 Secure - Requires a token on both ends before accepting any packets

 ## Use cases
-This library is perfect for situations, where you need to occassionally request data from a server without opening a new connection every single time.
+This library is perfect for situations, where you need to occasionally request data from a server without opening a new connection every single time.
 Trivial Packet Protocol allows you to open and maintain a constant, protected, and encrypted connection between client(s) and a server.

 ## How does it work?